 One thing we didn't seem to have was salad dressing.
 I think everyone would've been fine munching on plain veggies, washed down with seafood and meat and whatnot but my dad is one of those 'can do!' types who just want to prove they can do everything.

 So he set about making his own.

-I'll give dad credit where due - he normally has no problem making ANYTHING or undertaking any DIY tasks around the house but... for some reason I recall there was trouble with the mayonnaise.
+I'll give dad credit where due - he normally has no problem making ANYTHING or undertaking any DIY tasks around the house but for some reason, there was trouble with the mayonnaise.
 It split once, maybe twice.

-Therefore I was left with the severe notion that mayonnaise is very very difficult to make.
+I was left with the solid notion that mayonnaise is very very difficult to make.

 Nonetheless!
-I got my new Jamie Oliver cookbook ("Cook with Jamie Oliver") in the mail and it had a huge glossy 2 page spread on making mayonnaise so I thought I'd give it a go.
+I just received my new Jamie Oliver cookbook ("Cook with Jamie Oliver") in the mail and it had a huge glossy 2 page spread on making mayonnaise so I thought I'd give it a go.

 I'll be the first to admit that I also had my fair share of problems.